lspecian/maas-mcp-server/README.md

    - Upload the binaries as assets
    - Generate SHA256 checksums for all binaries
    - Add release notes based on the CHANGELOG.md

+### Manual Release Process

+You can also trigger a manual release using the GitHub Actions workflow:

+1. Go to the GitHub repository
+2. Click on the "Actions" tab
+3. Select the "Manual Release" workflow
+4. Click on "Run workflow"
+5. Enter the version number (e.g., "1.1.0")
+6. Select whether this is a pre-release
+7. Click "Run workflow"

+The workflow will:
+- Build binaries for all supported platforms
+- Create a GitHub Release with the specified version
+- Upload the binaries as assets
+- Generate SHA256 checksums for all binaries
+- Add release notes from the CHANGELOG.md

 ### Binary Naming Convention